 3 – March-April: The Flower & Garden Festival is offered at Epcot during this time.
 The parks are also freshly decorated with fresh flowers and spring decorations.
 There are typically extra events and characters experiences for the spring break crowds.

-1 – January: There really isn’t much going on in January after Marathon Weekend is over.
-The lower crowds are nice, but the parks are typically closing earlier than usual and not much going on.
+1 – January: There really isn’t much going on in January after Marathon Weekend is over with the exception of the Epcot International Festival of the Arts.
+The lower crowds are nice, but the parks are typically closing earlier than usual, and not much going on.

 Weather: There are differing opinions on weather and what is preferred, but this article is written in terms of the most comfortable weather and less heat.

-1 – June – September: The summer months at Disney are the definitely the hottest months in Florida.
-It usually rains afternoon which can help cool things off a little (and also make it thick and muggy), but it is extremely hot.
+1 – June – September: The summer months at Disney are definitely the hottest months in Florida.
+It usually rains in the afternoon, which can help cool things off a little (and also make it thick and muggy), but it is extremely hot.
 It’s still a fun time to visit, but if you don’t like the heat, you definitely won’t like these months.